jorisvink/syncretism/README.md

 1) The client now creates a list of all files under its local directory.
    For each file it will calculate a SHA3-256 digest over the file.

-2) The client sends this files information to the server side so that the server knows the state of the client its local directory.
+2) The client sends all file information to the server side so that the server knows the state of the client its local directory.

 3) The server now creates a list of all files under its directory.